nompelis/INTecplotLib/README.md

 It is possible to author an add-on that is customizable to a particular data format that a high-end and demanding user desires.
-In this way, versatile data management can be performed to selectively visualizing data in dettached regions of a particular zone.
-This versatility is something that I have not encountered as a software package, open or closed source, and authoring such a package is certainly a difficult task that requires understanding how TecPlot add-ons interact with the software, engineering the data-reading and managemnt procedures, and creating an appropriate graphical UI.
+In this way, versatile data management can be performed for selectively visualizing data in dettached regions of a particular zone.
+This versatility is something that I have not encountered in a software package, open or closed source, and authoring such a package is certainly a difficult task that requires understanding how TecPlot add-ons interact with the software, engineering the data-reading and managemnt procedures, and creating an appropriate graphical UI.
 Some meta-data creation would also be necessary to address high-performance visualization concerns.
-The desired result would be to simply feed data to TecPlot such that it can be visualized, and more importantly annotated, for use in document publication.
+The desired result would be to simply feed data to TecPlot such that they can be visualized, and more importantly annotated, for use in document publication.

 In addition to needing a dynamic data-reader for TecPlot zone objects for use